| |

 usually with Verne and/or Wells.

-Whatever the case, more than half of these constitute what would
+Whatever the case, more than half of these (highlighted in orange) constitute what would

 later be considered Space Opera.
-One can see the progenitors of the
+One can see the progenitors of both

 some influenced others, the majority were inspired by the individual